A topic from the subject of Organic Chemistry in Chemistry.

 Introduction

-Alkanes, alkenes, and alkynes are three important classes of organic compounds that contain only carbon and hydrogen atoms.
-They are all hydrocarbons, but they have different structures and properties.
+Alkanes, alkenes, and alkynes are three important classes of organic compounds containing only carbon and hydrogen atoms.
+They are all hydrocarbons but have different structures and properties.
 Alkanes are the simplest hydrocarbons and have only single bonds between carbon atoms.
 Alkenes have at least one double bond between carbon atoms, and alkynes have at least one triple bond between carbon atoms.

 Basic Concepts